ddev/ddev/CONTRIBUTING.md

 ## Stack Overflow Questions and Documentation

-There are a number of situations where a particular approach to a ddev solution can be stated more easily in [Stack Overflow](https://stackoverflow.com/tags/ddev) (use the "ddev" tag).
+There are a number of situations where a particular approach to a DDEV solution can be stated more easily in [Stack Overflow](https://stackoverflow.com/tags/ddev) (use the "ddev" tag).
 We respond there quickly, but if you know the answer already, create the question there and then click the checkbox at the bottom "Answer your own question".
 Stack Overflow is often the best place to incubate documentation that affects just a few people or that just needs time to get responses.
 And it's highly searchable on the web.

 ## Pull Request